ikskuh/trainOS/README.md

 ### Variable Format
 Variables are stored in a `type+pointer` format where `type` stores the type of the variable and `pointer` either a pointer to the variable value or, if `type` is a pointer type, the pointer value of the variable.

+### Native Interoperation
+The virtual machine features a `NativeMethod` that allows calling a C function (`result_t __cdecl name(args...)`) from the virtual machine.
+Parameters are passed as the VM types declared in `types.hpp`, except for ker::String which is passed as a `const char*`.

+### Native Modules
+The kernel provides native modules that can be used to interoperate with the kernel and the system hardware.

+Following modules are planned:

+#### Timer
+The timer module provides interaction with the system timer.

+#### Memory
+The memory module allows allocating and freeing memory as well as getting predefined named memory areas.

+#### Interrupts
+The interrupt module allows handling interrupts by the current module.

 ## OS Architecture